Update

 Pharmaceuticals:

 • Exercise caution when purchasing medication overseas.
-Pharmaceuticals, both over-the-counter and requiring prescriptions in the United States, are often readily available for purchase with little controls.
-Counterfeit medication is common, and may prove to be ineffective, the wrong strength, or contain dangerous ingredients.
-Medication should be purchased in consultation with a medical professional and from reputable establishments.
+Pharmaceuticals, both over the counter and needing prescriptions in the United States, are often easy to buy with few controls.
+Counterfeit medication is common.
+It may be ineffective, the wrong strength, or contain dangerous ingredients.
+Buy medication with a medical professional's advice.
+Buy it from reputable sellers.

 Water Quality:

 • Although tap water is potable in Côte d’Ivoire, we recommend drinking only bottled water.
-Bottled water and beverages are generally safe, although you should be aware that many restaurants and hotels serve tap water unless bottled water is specifically requested.
+Bottled water and drinks are safe.
+But, many restaurants and hotels serve tap water.
+They do this unless you ask for bottled water.
 Be aware that ice for drinks may be made using tap water.

 Adventure Travel: